What is pelvic floor dysfunction?

 - Traumatic injury to the pelvic region

-The best pelvic floor dysfunction physical therapists
+Meet with the best pelvic floor dysfunction physical therapists

 Luna employs physical therapists with experience and expertise in the treatment of pelvic floor dysfunction.
 Our certified physical therapists manage the symptoms of pelvic floor dysfunction with cutting-edge exercises that can help to reduce constipation and increase patient control over their pelvic floor.